Why can't the X-Men use Twitter?

 Our first installment is a clip from a pitch that Henson & Co. made trying to sell a little something called The Muppet Show to CBS.
 Like many of my links it comes courtesy of Mark Evanier, who places it in some context.

-Here's one from the vault that's a little bit about Glee, more about Taylor Momsen, and in a broader sense about American culture in general.
-I wrote the majority of what follows a year ago, at a time when publishing to the blog was about as frustrating as it's ever been; the piece languished on my hard drive until the perfect storm (well, the sufficient one, anyway) of yesterday's post, the title of a post from earlier this month, and periodic noodging from my friend LK prompted me to dredge it up.
+Here's what in an act of self-charity I'll call a think piece that's a bit about Glee, more about Taylor Momsen, and in a broader sense about American pop culture in general.
+I wrote the majority of it a year ago, at a time when publishing to the blog was about as frustrating as it's ever been; the unfinished essay languished on my hard drive until yesterday's post, the title of a post from earlier this month, and periodic noodging from my friend LK proved a perfect storm, or at least a sufficient one, in compelling me to dredge it up.
 Some of the particulars are dated, but whatever points it makes — and my internal jury is out on their significance, believe me — should still be valid.

 Photo © 2010 Getty Images / Dave Hogan

 LK is mildly fascinated by Momsen.
-She brings her up all the more often when we talk because she knows the topic makes me squirm — often enough that we have our own nickname for Momsen, which in a strange way helped me feel less pervy discussing her because it abstracted Momsen's image from her as a person (a dubious merit, I know).
+She brings her up often enough that we have our own nickname for Momsen, which in a strange way helped me feel less pervy discussing her because it abstracted Momsen's image from her as a person (a dubious merit, I know).

-Momsen was just 17 when I began this post, a fact reflected in the nickname itself.
+Momsen was only 17 when I began this post, a fact reflected in the nickname itself.
 "She looks like a blond, underage Elvira," I said to LK one fine day.